Distributed Deployment¶

 fwd.enable=true

-Append or write the above configuration to properties.local, then restart the FIRERPA service.
+Append or write the above configuration into properties.local, then restart the FIRERPA service.

 Connecting to Devices Forwarded via Frp¶